AlessandroPoggiali/QODA/README.md

 * Navigate to the HQFS directory and run the command `python3 test.py`

 The `test.py` file contains code that will run QODA on a very simple dataset.

+## References
+<a id="1">[1]</a>
+Kriegel, Hans-Peter, Matthias Schubert, and Arthur Zimek.
+"Angle-based outlier detection in high-dimensional data."
+Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
+2008.

+<a id="2">[2]</a>
+Bernasconi, A., Berti, A., Del Corso, G. M., Guidotti, R., & Poggiali, A. (2024).
+Quantum subroutine for variance estimation: algorithmic design and applications.
+Quantum Machine Intelligence, 6(2), 78.